Shirel25/Netflix-Dashboard-Analysis/README.md

 ## 🙌 Acknowledgements

 Thanks to the Kaggle and TMDB communities for making amazing datasets and APIs available.
-Thanks to **Power BI Park** for inspiring the visual design of the dashboard.
+Special thanks to **Power BI Park** for inspiring the visual design of this dashboard.
+And above all, huge thanks to the [Developers Institute](https://developers.institute/), the training that awakened my passion for data and gave me the tools to bring this project to life.